-Before beginning the installation, verify that the minimum system and network requirements are met.
+Before you begin the installation, verify that the minimum system and network requirements are met.

-Check for any mandatory patches that will be required before or after the installation
+Check for any mandatory patches that are required before the installation.

 See Install and Configure in Release Notes for Oracle Fusion Middleware Infrastructure.

-Verify that the installer can access or create the installer directories that it must access or create.
+Verify that the installer can access or create the required installer directories.
 Also, verify that the directories exist on systems that meet the minimum requirements.

-See What are the Key Oracle Fusion Middleware Directories? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
+See What Are the Key Oracle Fusion Middleware Directories? in Understanding Oracle Fusion Middleware.

 Installing the software transfers the software to your system and creates the Oracle home directory.